theyak/contextmenu/README.md

 function( target ) { ... }
 ```

-can take two additional parameters:
+can take up to three parameters:

 ```javascript
 function( target, key, item )
 ```

+**target** is the DOM object for the item selected to create the context menu.

 **key** is the item that was selected.
 In the above example, it would be one of **New**, **Open**, or **Close**.